maximetouroute/Video-Stabilisation-For-Soccer-Game/README.md

-# Stabilisation-For-Soccer-Game
+# Video Stabilisation For Soccer Game

 This is a code snippet from a project aiming to highlight events in soccer game videos.
-This snippet aims separate camera movements and subject movements based on the common characteristics of every soccer game video.
+This snippet separate camera movements and subject movements based on the common characteristics of every soccer game video.

-The main algorithm based on an optical flow analysis can then be more accurate by analyzing players movements without the noise infered by camera movements
+The main algorithm based on an optical flow analysis can then be more accurate by analyzing players movements without the noise infered by camera movements.

 Developped with OpenCV 2.